-Seven signs of dental disease
+Ten signs of dental disease

-- discolouration or build-up on teeth
+- Discolouration or yellow build-up on teeth

-- bad breath
+- Bad breath

-- under eye swelling
+- Under eye swelling

-- discomfort, lumps, or bleeding around the mouth
+- Discomfort, lumps, or bleeding around the mouth

-- gum redness or inflammation
+- Gum redness or inflammation

-- pawing at the mouth
+- Pawing at the mouth

-- difficulty eating or loss of appetite
+- Loss of appetite

 How can I help my pet have healthy teeth and gums?

-For adult pets with existing dental disease, a scale and polish under general anaesthetic is often necessary to get their mouth back into top condition.
+For adult pets with existing dental disease, a scale and polish under general anaesthetic may be necessary to get their mouth back into top condition.
 This will allow us to start preventative measures with a clean mouth and prevent, or slow down, dental disease developing again in the future.